EconomyLens.com

 Samsung semiconductor employees are expected to receive around $337,000 under the new deal. ©AFP

-Seoul (AFP) – Samsung labour union members will begin voting Friday on a tentative wage deal that averted what would have been a major strike at the South Korean chip giant this week.
-The company and its union reached the provisional agreement late Wednesday following last-minute, government-mediated talks, avoiding a planned 18-day strike that was set to begin on Thursday.
+Seoul (AFP) – Samsung labour union members will begin voting Friday on a tentative wage deal that could deliver hefty bonuses to chip workers and helped avert a major strike at the South Korean tech giant this week.
+The company and its union reached the provisional agreement late Wednesday after government-mediated talks, avoiding a planned 18-day strike due to start Thursday.

 Related

-The dispute unfolded against the backdrop of a global artificial intelligence boom that has turbocharged Samsung’s chip business while lifting South Korea’s economic growth and stock market.
+The dispute unfolded against the backdrop of a global artificial intelligence boom that has turbocharged Samsung’s memory chip business while lifting South Korea’s economic growth and stock market.
 The company and the union’s lawyer both told AFP the vote — initially scheduled to begin on Saturday — will instead start on Friday afternoon.
 A separate union document seen by AFP said the vote will run through May 27 and be conducted online.
-Around 70,000 members are expected to be eligible to vote, and the agreement will be “automatically ratified” if more than half cast ballots and a majority of those voting approve it, according to the union’s lawyer.
+Around 70,000 members are expected to be eligible, with the agreement “automatically ratified” if more than half cast ballots and a majority of those voting approve it, according to the union’s lawyer.

-The tentative deal introduces a new bonus pool for employees in the semiconductor division, equivalent to 10.5 percent of the division’s operating profit, to be paid in stock.
-Samsung semiconductor employees are expected to receive around 509 million won ($337,000) under the new deal, a company official confirmed to AFP on Thursday.
+Local reports say the agreement is likely to pass, as most union members come from the chip division.
+The tentative deal creates a new bonus pool for semiconductor employees worth 10.5 percent of operating profit, to be paid in stock.
+Semiconductor employees are expected to get around 509 million won ($337,000), a company official confirmed to AFP on Thursday.
 The figure is a rough calculation based on an estimated 331 trillion won in operating profit — in line with market consensus reported by Yonhap News Agency — and roughly 78,000 chip employees.

 While workers are expected to benefit from the deal, some shareholders voiced opposition, vowing to pursue legal action against the tentative agreement.
 On Thursday, a shareholders’ group staged a rally near the residence of Samsung chairman Lee Jae-yong, arguing that operating profit-linked bonuses had not been approved through a shareholder resolution and therefore lacked legal validity under the current commercial law.